galaxyytriponmobile/Alxx-Lua-Deobfuscation/README.md

 ------------------------------------------------------------
 DO NOT START THE CODE WITHOUT KNOW THIS FIRST!!!
 TWEAK THE CODE AT LINE 106 AND 109 BEFORE USING THE SCRIPT!!!
-THIS IS SO THE CODE WILL GET THE SCRIPT FROM A FILE AND PLACE IT ON YOUR DESKTOP
  ------------------------------------------------------------

  # FILE IS UP AND RUNNING #